AI Tools

 The decision

-- 5Lowest paid entry price?
-Copilot Pro is $10/mo, but check signup availability and the June billing change.
+5. 5Lowest paid entry price?
+Copilot Pro is $10/mo, now on usage-based AI Credits since June 1.

 My default recommendation is boring but practical: use one editor assistant and one agent only if both earn their keep.
 Cursor or Copilot can handle the constant small edits.
 Claude Code or Codex can handle the heavier repo tasks.
 If you are not opening one of them every day, cancel it.